-N.B. category C3/C4 (Dwelling and houses of multiple occupation) not included as the projections as covered by domestic projections.
+N.B. category C3/C4 (Dwelling and houses of multiple occupation) not included in the projections due to being covered by domestic projections.

 The DFES volumes project includes an analysis of all local authority development plans to identify new industrial and commercial developments.
 Each development is geographically allocated to an Electricity Supply Area where it would be most likely to connect to the distribution network.